sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Ars Technica](https://arstechnica.com) : posts unique quality articles
 - [Better Dev Links](https://betterdev.link) : Weekly links to help you become a better developer
 - [DevOpsLinks](http://devopslinks.com) : An online community of thousands of developers and IT experts interested in DevOps
-- [GSMArena.com](http://www.gsmarena.com) : news related to latest mobile phones and android.
+- [GSMArena.com](http://www.gsmarena.com) : news related to the latest mobile phones and android.
 - [Hacker News Digest](https://hndigest.com) : curated automatically, delivered as frequently as you want
 - [Hacker News](https://news.ycombinator.com) : news aggregator for programmers where civility is king, try a newsletter to get top news to your inbox:
 - [Hacker Newsletter](http://www.hackernewsletter.com) : curated by hand, delivered weekly